 In February, Ford announced plans to build its first volume passenger EV for Europe at its Cologne factory in Germany from 2023.
 The company is investing $1 billion in retooling that factory for EVs, including the MEB compact SUV, perhaps as the first vehicle.

 Electric crossover that combines Ford design & VW tech

-It was last year that Ford and Volkswagen announced a partnership that will let Ford use the German automaker’s Modular Electric Toolkit (MEB) to build one high-volume electric car in Europe from 2023.
-German publication Autobild reported a few weeks ago that the design of the car would come from Ford while the technology would be by Volkswagen.
-The design would be more “emotional” than the VW ID cars with more than a few design cues borrowed from Ford’s first electric crossover, the Mustang Mach-E. Like the ID.3, Ford customers could be given two trims – a 150 hp version that uses a 48 kWh battery and a 204 hp version that uses a 77 kWh battery.
+German publication Autobild reported last year that the design of the first electric car would come from Ford while the technology would be by Volkswagen.
+The design would be more “emotional” than the VW ID cars with more than a few design cues borrowed from Ford’s first electric crossover, the Mustang Mach-E.

 Ford MEB EV customers could be given the same two battery pack options like the VW ID.4 customers, a 52 kWh unit, and a 77 kWh unit.
 The Ford electric SUV could also borrow the motors from the Volkswagen SUV, 109 kW (148 PS)/220 Nm and 125 kW (170 PS)/310 Nm units for the 52 kWh variant and a 150 kW (204 PS)/310 Nm unit for the 77 kWh variant.
 Similarly, the maximum charging capacity will likely be 11 kW with alternating current (AC) and 125 kW with direct current (DC).
 The latter allows a 5-80% recharge in just around half an hour.